-In many markets, transportation and food are the most frequent use cases, which explains the amount of investment start-ups such as Grab and iFood have secured.
-In contrast, a company like Facebook, whose business model depends on advertising rather than transactions, faces hurdles in the form of varying payment, logistic and regulatory infrastructure across countries when they try to wade into B2C transactions.
-Facebook, for example, has been held back by Indian authorities from rolling out WhatsApp Pay until the service complies with India’s data storage regulations.
+In many markets, transportation and food are the most frequent use cases, which explains the funding Grab, iFood and other start-ups have secured.
+In contrast, a company like Facebook, whose business model depends on advertising rather than transactions, has to grapple with varying payment, logistic and regulatory infrastructures across countries when they try to wade into B2C transactions.
+Facebook has been held back by Indian authorities from rolling out WhatsApp Pay until the service complies with India’s data storage regulations.

 2. A good payment system and a loyalty programme

-As Alipay demonstrated almost as soon as its launch in 2004, a good payment system is critical to removing friction; without it the user cannot complete a transaction.
+As Alipay demonstrated almost as soon as its launch in 2004, a good payment system is critical as users cannot complete transactions without one.
 It also helps captures transaction data that could fuel the app’s evolution.
 An effective loyalty programme that links the app’s various services, for example, by offering discounts on food delivery after spending money on taxi services, increases a customer’s switching cost and thus the app’s stickiness.

 3. Additional relevant services often adjacent to the core use case

 An ecosystem of services offered by either the app itself or its third-party partners further improves stickiness.
 However, apps should not stray too far from its core use case.
-Alipay, for instance, made several unsuccessful forays into social networking/chat.
-WeChat likewise faltered in its attempt at direct e-commerce.
+Alipay, for instance, made several unsuccessful forays into social networking/chat; WeChat faltered in its attempt at direct e-commerce.

 Super apps have become entrenched in the life of millions in emerging markets in just a few years.
-As they grow in number and add new services, they have the potential to both improve lives and upend entire sectors, such as banking.
-The key to super-app success, however, is no different from that of any customer-facing business: Offer convenience and simplicity to customers.
-Although in this case, each customer is a mass market of one.
+As they grow in number and add new services, they have the potential to both improve lives and upend entire sectors such as banking.
+The key to their success, however, is no different from that of any customer-facing business: Offer convenience and simplicity to customers, except in this case, each customer is a mass market of one.

 Leave a Comment